The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

 with respect to the Lebesgue measure.

 We now introduce the process $Z^h$ conditioned on extinction at a fixed time $\rho$.
-If we denote $q_t(x,\mathrm{d}y)$ the transition kernels of $Z^h$, we define the process $Z^h$ conditioned on extinction at time $\rho$ as the time-inhomogeneous Markov process indexed by $[0,\rho]$ whose transition kernel between times $s$ and $t$ is
+We denote by $q_t(x,\mathrm{d}y)$ the transition kernels of $Z^h$.
+The process $Z^h$ conditioned on extinction at time $\rho$ is the time-inhomogeneous Markov process indexed by $[0,\rho]$ whose transition kernel between times $s$ and $t$ is

-for $x>0$ and $0 \leq s<t<\rho$ and
+for $x>0$ and $0 \leq s<t<\rho$, and

-As in \cite{CLGHull}, this interpretation can be justified by the fact that for all $0<s_1< \dots < s_k$ the conditional distribution of $(Z^h_{s_1}, \dots , Z^h_{s_k})$ on $\mathbb{P}_x \big( \cdot | \rho \leq \tau' \leq \rho+\eps \big)$ converges to
+As in \cite{CLGHull}, this interpretation can be justified by the fact that, for all $0<s_1< \dots < s_k$, the conditional distribution of $(Z^h_{s_1}, \dots , Z^h_{s_k})$ on $\mathbb{P}_x \big( \cdot | \rho \leq \tau' \leq \rho+\eps \big)$ converges to

 as $\eps \to 0^+$.